-By Nancy Todd and Regina Winkle-Bryan
+By Nancy Todd

 HOMAGE TO CATALONIA – By George Orwell, this is THE book to read on the civil war in Spain.
 Excellent.
-One of Regina’s top picks.

 PAGAN SPAIN – By Richard Wright, this book gives interesting insight into what Spain was like not that long ago, and shows just how much the country has changed in the last 30 years.
 A stimulating read in true Wright style.
-One of Regina’s top picks for fiction.

-SHADOW OF THE WIND - Carlos Ruiz Zafon.
-Translated from Spanish, Shadow Of The Wind is a buzz book among our friends in Barcelona.
+SHADOW OF THE WIND – By Carlos Ruiz Zafon.
 A thriller without blood and gore, the story takes place, in part, in a bookstore in Barcelona.
-Today, you can meander the late 1800 streets that the author describes.Regina recommends reading this one before your trip to BCN, or while in the city.
+Today, you can meander the late-1800 streets that the author describes.

-OUR LADY OF THE SEWERS AND OTHER ADVENTURES IN DEEP SPAIN – Paul Richardson.
+OUR LADY OF THE SEWERS AND OTHER ADVENTURES IN DEEP SPAIN – By Paul Richardson.
 Witty, eccentric, with sharp view of people and places.
 Will adds idiosyncratic info to the sights and sounds of surprising Spain!